snowplow-archive/snowplow.github.com/index.md

 ## Learn more

+* Find out more about the [SnowPlow product][product]
 * [Setup SnowPlow] [setup-snopwlow] today
 * Learn more about SnowPlow: what problems we [built SnowPlow to solve] [problems-built-to-solve], how it is [architected] [technical-architecture], what developments are on the [roadmap] [snowplow-roadmap]
 * Want help with SnowPlow?
 Find out about our [professional services] [professional-services] and [other sources of support] [more-sources-of-support]
 * Keep up to date with the latest SnowPlow developments on [Github] [github-repo], the [blog] [blog] and [Twitter] [Twitter]

-[customer-analytics]: /analytics/customer-analytics.html
+[customer-analytics]: /analytics/customer-analytics/overview.html
-[product-analytics]: /analytics/product-analytics.html
+[product-analytics]: /analytics/product-analytics/overview.html
-[catalogue-analytics]: /analytics/catalogue-analytics.html
+[catalogue-analytics]: /analytics/catalogue-analytics/overview.html
 [analytics-cookbook]: /analytics/index.html
 [apache-hive]: http://hive.apache.org/
 [amazon-emr]: http://aws.amazon.com/elasticmapreduce/